 Or put off getting started until you’ve met some imaginary qualification.

-Like thinking you have to be visionary, genre-breaking musician before you ever pick up a guitar and learn to play.
+Like thinking you have to be a visionary, genre-breaking musician before you ever pick up a guitar and learn to play.

 And that obviously doesn’t lead to much progress…